chukwudiezeh/Mainstack-BE-Test/README.md

 ```
 git clone https://github.com/chukwudiezeh/Mainstack-BE-Test.git
 ```
+- On your terminal, navigate into the project folder.
+- Create a new file `.env` in the project root folder.
+Copy the contents of `.env.sample` file and paste into it

-# Wanna Run with Docker?
+### Wanna Run with Docker?
-- On your terminal, navigate into the project folder and run the following commmands:
+- after creating the `.env` file, run the following commmands:

-  - Makes the shell file executable
+  Makes the shell file executable
     ```
     chmod +x bin/start_disposable.sh
     ```